frisssby/motivation_bot/README.md

 Works on a virtual machine from DigitalOcean.

-Used WatchTower to automatically launch bot.
+Uses WatchTower to automatically launch bot.